Kevin Stowe

 Work

-• I'm currently an Associate Research Scientist at ETS, working with the Automatic Content Generation team to build better education and testing tools!
+• I'm currently a Research Scientist, NLP at ETS, working with the Automatic Content Generation team to build better education and testing tools!

 • Previously, I worked as a postdoctoral researcher with Prof. Dr. Iryna Gurevych at the UKP Lab in Darmstadt, Germany.